Aleksandra2912/machine_learning_assignment_codes/README.md

-The code for looping through folders was adapted from external source and can be found here:
+The code for looping through activity and participant folders and flattening sensor data was adapted from an external source and can be found here:

 https://www.kaggle.com/code/abdalrhman2025/pr-lab2